Squarespace Review Highlights

-Aside from standard e-commerce tools, they offer real-time shipping fee calculators, abandoned cart recovery, focused e-commerce analytics, etc. In this review, we’ll discuss these tools and how you can benefit from them.
+They offer real-time shipping fee calculators, abandoned cart recovery, focused e-commerce analytics, etc.

-We get this questions more frequently than you think.
+We get this question more frequently than you think.

-You may have the impression that if you want to build an online store (or you already have one), Squarespace is not right for you because “they are only good for photographers” sort of idea…. think again.
+You may have the impression that if you want to build an online store (or you already have one), Squarespace is not right for you because of the “it’s only good for photographers” sort of idea…. think again.